javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Here, in both cases, we compare a primitive with an array object.
 So the array `[]` gets converted to primitive for the purpose of comparison and becomes an empty string `''`.

-Then the comparison process goes on, as described in the chapter <info:type-conversions>:
+Then the comparison process goes on with the primitives, as described in the chapter <info:type-conversions>:

 ```js run
 // [] was converted to ''